robz/js_of_ocaml-recursion-bug-repro/README.md

-Repro bug in js_of_ocaml involving mutual recursion
+Repro bug in js_of_ocaml involving mutual recursion, see https://github.com/ocsigen/js_of_ocaml/issues/1042

 Run "esy" -> see that the build hangs